au-cs-software-eng-fall20/term-project-southwest-voice-sw-action-team/about.md

 layout: page
 title: About
 permalink: /about/

-!(/img/Landing_1.png)

 ---
+Add description for Southwest Area Capitol Museum here.
 #build out posts for:
-##Who we are:
-Add description for Southwest Area Capitol Museum here.
+##Mission
 ##Contact
 ##AU Collaboration
-This site was developed in collaboration with American University software engineering students.
+This site was developed in collaboration with American University students.